limelime/Scripts/Scripts/autoinstall/README.md

 Autoinstall-min
 ===============
-Autoinstall-min is the strict minimum script to create an ISO for an unattended installation of Debian.
+Autoinstall is a set of bare minimum scripts to create an ISO for an unattended installation of Debian.

 Usage
 =====
-Adjust deb.sh to match your paths.
+* Adjust `deb.sh` to match your paths.
+* On CD boot, select **Custom Installation**.